 - Keep your database active and sell referrals.
 This is the plan for 34.82% of agents, according to Inman.

 - Just quit, and don’t sell anything.
-Some agents plan to live off of savings, real estate investments, 401(k) plans, Social Security, a spouse’s retirement plan, etc. But even if you have a nice and cushy IRA, it’d be a shame to waste what could be another huge chunk of money.
+Some agents plan to live off of savings, real estate investments, solo 401(k)s, Social Security, a spouse’s retirement plan, etc. But even if you have a nice and cushy IRA, it’d be a shame to waste what could be another huge chunk of money.

 Create systems and processes, and document them in your CRM.

-Every aspect of your business—from your hiring process to your marketing plan to your past client followup—should be clearly defined and documented.
+Every aspect of your business—from your hiring process to your listing plan to your past client followup—should be clearly defined and documented.

 Maintain records of your cash flow and profit history.